kklot/surveys/README.md

 # Usage

-Generate a new `surveys` object, just started with MICS
+Generate a new `surveys` object, only MICS women and men metadata is here now.

 ```r
 mics <- MICS$new()